rwaynewhite15/rwhite-challenge-1/README.md

 * Comments were added to the CSS to provide referenct to what was being styled in the HTML.

 * The number of lines CSS code was reduced by consolidating repeated blocks of code into more general selectors.

+* More contrast was given to the 'seo' in the Horiseon h1 header to accomodate color blindness.

 * All images were given an Alt attributes to facilitate screen readers.